Rich5656/nutrition-app/README.md

-# nutritoin-app
-This is an app that takes user input to estimate daily total calorie intake and allows the user to track the food that they have eaten for the day.
+This application allows users to input information and recieve an estimated daily calorie intake.
+With they can track their daily calorie intake against that estimate by adding the foods they have consumed.